The Journey of Punjab Carbonic: From a Single Plant to a Nationwide CO2 Network.

 March 11, 2026

-From its incorporation in 1992 to building a multi-regional and international CO₂ network, Punjab Carbonic’s journey reflects steady expansion, operational discipline, and technological adoption.
-Beginning with early manufacturing capabilities, the company expanded geographically, invested in quality systems, adopted recovery-based production methods, and developed turnkey engineering expertise.
-Over time, it diversified its business models and entered international markets, evolving into a comprehensive CO₂ solutions provider.
+From its incorporation in 1992 under the name Punjab Carbonic Private Limited to building operational and distribution capabilities across North, West, South and Central India, Punjab Carbonic’s journey reflects expansion, operational discipline and technological adoption.
+Beginning with manufacturing capabilities, the company expanded geographically, invested in quality systems, adopted recovery-based production methods and developed turnkey engineering capabilities.
+Over time, it diversified its business models and entered international markets, evolving into a CO₂ solutions provider.

 Introduction